 Pour la version française, cliquer ici

 The Grand Philharmonic Choir Choral Works Competition welcomes new, unpublished and unperformed works by composers 30 years of age or under.

 The GPC Choral Works Competition is for composers, to encourage the creation of new music for symphonic chorus, mixed chamber choir, children’s choirs and youth choirs on an annual rotating basis.
 The annual program is in its fourth year, and this year the winning work will be for youth choir.

 A jury of professional musicians, including Artistic Director Mark Vuorinen, will review the applications.
 The composer’s name will be removed from entries.

-The winning composer receives a prize of $1500 and a Grand Philharmonic Youth Choir ensemble will perform the piece in November 2021.
+The winning composer receives a prize of $1500 and a Grand Philharmonic Youth Choir ensemble will perform the piece in the 2021-2022 season.
+Funds are available for travel (if travel is approved by public health authorities) so that the winning composer can attend the dress rehearsal and premiere.

 The guidelines of the competition change each year depending on which ensemble of the Grand Philharmonic Choir organization is the focus of the competition.
 Works must be unpublished and unperformed at the time of the competition and must follow the criteria of the competition with respect to length, instrumentation, text, etc. Securing the permission to use texts currently under copyright is the responsibility of the composer (proof of permission will be a requirement of the winning entrant).

 To enter a work for the competition:

-- Submit five (5) hard copies of the original work, notated using computer notation software in open score format (Sibelius, Finale, etc).
+- Submit an electronic copy of the original work to the above email, notated using computer notation software in open score format (Sibelius, Finale, etc).
 Ensure that the composer’s name, or other identifiers do NOT appear on the score.

 - The deadline for entry is April 1, 2021.